-Topic 05 Internal Controls Issued 09/15/15 Section 05 General Internal Controls Page 6 of 6
+Topic 05 Internal Controls Issued 10/11/16 Section 05 General Internal Controls Page 6 of 6

 - 13. If an agency receives Federal financial assistance, the agency head must develop a policy that requires the agency to prepare Federal grant financial reports in accordance with the requirements of both the Federal cognizant agency and the grant. - 14.
-Each agency must retain all records in accordance with the records retention requirements of the State, the agency, the governing grant or contract, or the Federal Government, whichever is longest or most restrictive.
+Each agency must retain all records in accordance with the records retention requirements of the State, the agency, the governing grant or contract, or the Federal Government, whichever is longest or most restrictive. - 15.
+An agency head, though having the authority to approve travel, should, to conform to the principle and practice of checks and balances, have his out-of-state and overnight travel authorizations and his travel claims approved by the agency's deputy agency head, its chief financial officer, or, if applicable, the president or chairperson of his agency's board.